mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-10. ## 🔹 bool deleteDatabase(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &etag)
+10. ## 🔹 String deleteDatabase(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &etag)

+Deletes a database.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database Id is the Id of database to delete.